open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

   - `http.request.method` is limited to a (configurable) set of known methods
   - `server.address` and `server.port`, which are influenced by the `Host` header, are now Opt-In on HTTP metrics

-## Transition plan
+## Migration plan

-Due to the significant number of modifications and the extensive user base affected by them, we require instrumentations to create a transition plan that will assist users in upgrading to the stable HTTP semantic conventions.
-We plan to use a similar transition plan when stabilizing other semantic conventions.
+Due to the significant number of modifications and the extensive user base affected by them, we require instrumentations to implement a migration plan that will assist users in transitioning to the stable HTTP semantic conventions.
+We plan to use a similar migration plan when stabilizing other semantic conventions.

 A warning like this appears at the top of stable HTTP semantic convention pages: